 Ally McBeal and Billy Thomas were going steady throughout their childhoods.
 Ally even followed Billy to Harvard law school despite having no interest in law.
 But when Billy chose to pursue ...
 See full summary »

 Hannibal Heyes and Kid Curry, two of the most wanted outlaws in the history of the West, are popular "with everyone except the railroads and the banks", since "in all the trains and banks ...
 See full summary »

 Each week Patrick Sean Flaherty tracks down the different lucky winners of the Intersweep lottery.
 Eric Rush of the IRS tags along to make sure that Uncle Sam gets his share.
-The stories center around the ordinary people who have all of a sudden become millionaires and how it changes their life.
+The stories center around ordinary people who suddenly become millionaires and how it changes their lives.
 Written by

 "The Millionaire" meets "The Odd Couple" meets "Fantasy Island"